New Student Checklist & FAQ

 Apply for Financial Aid

-Set up Penn.Pay for student bills
+Set up Penn.Pay for student bills and refunds

 Complete immunization requirements